Kumar-Tarun/dog-breed-classification/README.md

 This is my script for dog breed identification competition on Kaggle.
+It uses Transfer Learning (from ImageNet database) to make predictions on dog-breed database.

 Directory Structure: